The Science Committee reports to the Science and External Relations Committee.

 Terms of reference

-The Science Committee are responsible to SERC for the delivery of the Society's scientific meetings programme.
-In the past Science Committee has acted on proposals initiated by the Society's Fellows and other members of the geoscience community.
-Now the Science Committee has the opportunity to continue accepting proposals as well as addressing strategically important areas of geoscience in which it believes the Society's science programme merits active development.
+The Science Committee is responsible to Council through SERC (Science & External Relations Committee) for the delivery of the Society’s scientific meetings programme.
+In the past Science Committee has focused on proposals initiated by the Society’s Fellows and other members of the geoscience community.
+Science Committee has the opportunity to continue accepting proposals as well as addressing strategically important areas of geosciences in which it believes the Society’s science programme merits active development.

 Society Flagship Meetings

-The Society's Flagship meetings form the basis for underpinning and communicating the Science Strategy to both the Fellowship and external scientific/public audiences.
-Key meetings will take place at Burlington House.
+The Society’s Flagship meetings and themed years form the basis for underpinning and communicating the Science Strategy to both the Fellowship and external scientific/public audiences, including those in education.
+Key meetings will usually take place at Burlington House, but may on occasions be held elsewhere.
 Topics will have particular scientific merit and will be of interest beyond a single geoscientific specialism.
 This might be demonstrated by the involvement of more than one Specialist Group or another scientific society, or by reference to wider public interest in the topic.
-Key annual meetings include:

 - William Smith Meeting